-It is expected that D.Phil. theses will be submitted within twelve terms at the most, and M.Litt. theses within nine terms.
+It is expected that DPhil theses will be submitted within twelve terms at the most, and MLitt theses within nine terms.
 The GSC has the power to grant an extension, but only if there are special circumstances justifying it.
 Realisation that the subject is too large, or the required field work too extensive, for completion within the normal time allowed is not in itself a sufficient reason for an extension.
 It is for this reason that students, with their supervisors' assistance, must carefully check the progress and content of their research at all stages.
 Approved extensions will normally be for only one term in response to each application.
 Applications should be made in good time and draw attention to the exceptional circumstance which justify the extension, and any other circumstances (e.g. loss of residential status if your student status lapses) of which the GSC should be aware.
 They should also indicate what stage each chapter of the thesis is at, and what steps have been taken to reduce its extent.
 The status of a student who is not granted an extension will lapse.
+Owing to disruptions caused by Coronavirus students may wish to apply for an extension.
+These Covid-19 related extensions do not count towards the normal limits.